idleberg/cosmic-esbuild/README.md

 ## Description

-This package allows you declaratively configure `esbuild` using the popular [`cosmiconfig`](https://github.com/cosmiconfig/cosmiconfig) format.
+This package allows you to declaratively configure `esbuild` using the popular [`cosmiconfig`](https://github.com/cosmiconfig/cosmiconfig) format.
 No more custom build scripts, no more lengthy build commands in your manifest.

 ## Installation